Krukov/cashews/Readme.md

 :param key: custom cache key, may contain alias to args or kwargs passed to a call (like 'key_{token}/{arg}\{user}')

-:param store: callable object that determines whether the result will be saved or not
+:param condition: callable object that determines whether the result will be saved or not

 :param prefix: custom prefix for key